 Who should buy what

 You want to run a lot of herbs and you’re comfortable tinkering with your own seeds and nutrients: get the iDOO.
-The 12-pod capacity is genuinely useful, the open pod system saves you real money over time, and $50-60 is a reasonable entry point.
+The 12-pod capacity is useful, the open pod system saves you real money over time, and $50-60 is a reasonable entry point.
 Just know you’re trading some build quality and possibly some longevity.

 You’re buying this as a gift and want something that looks nice and requires zero thinking: Click & Grow.
 It’s not the value winner, it’s not the yield winner, but it’s dead simple and it won’t intimidate someone who’s never grown anything before.

 The Harvest Lite is the buy I’d make if I were starting fresh today on a tighter budget and didn’t need more than 6 pods.
 Strong light, reliable brand, lower price, and honestly the better-looking unit.
+If you’re also looking at the Sprout, I compared the AeroGarden Sprout vs Harvest side by side.

-One thing I’ll say: if you go with iDOO, do yourself a favor and don’t cheap out on nutrients.
+Check Price on AmazonOne thing I’ll say: if you go with iDOO, do yourself a favor and don’t cheap out on nutrients.
 I’ve had yellowing leaves with General Hydroponics Flora Series at full strength, 1/4 dose works much better for basil, and I imagine the same goes for most herbs in a smaller reservoir system.
+I wrote a full breakdown of cheaper AeroGarden nutrient alternatives that covers the options I’ve actually tested.
 Start weak and work up.
 You can always add more; you can’t un-yellow a leaf.

 Some links in this post are affiliate links.
 I get a small cut if you buy, but it doesn’t cost you anything extra.